jensmoths/gb_remote/README.md

   <img src="https://github.com/georgebenett/gb_remote/blob/main/gb_remotes.jpg" width="50%" alt="GB Controller">
 </div>

-A sophisticated, open-source hand controller for electric skateboards built with the ESP32S3.
-This project provides a complete wireless control solution with real-time telemetry monitoring, featuring a custom BLE SPP client that communicates with VESC motor controllers and BMS systems.
+A firmware open-source hand controller for electric skateboards built with the ESP32S3.
+This project provides a complete wireless control solution with real-time telemetry monitoring, featuring a custom BLE protocol that communicates with VESC motor controllers and Jiabaida/Kaly BMS systems.

+This repository contains the **remote controller firmware**.
+The complete system also includes:
+- **Receiver Firmware** (`gb_receiver`): The BLE server firmware that runs on the receiver

 ## Key Features